OhKieran/OhKieran/README.md

 - 👋 Hi, I’m Kieran
-- 👀 My main current interests are web development and my studies in Japanese.
+- 👀 Learning Game Dev in Unity and Web Dev

 <!---
 OhKieran/OhKieran is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.